Displaying and Operating the Timeline Palette

 Change Work Area range

-The blue bar is the work area.
+The orange bar is the [Work Area].

-Indicates the playback range of the animation scene being edited.
+This indicates the playback range of the animation scene being edited.

 Furthermore, you can mouse over the Work Area to see the information.